daizoru/node-evolve/README.md

   Numerical values are subject to mutation, like random multiplication or addition.

-#### Strings

-  Strings are also supported.
-  Mutation is done by operators like add, delete, move and substitution.

-#### Block copying, cutting & pasting

-  This mutation copy or cut a node of the AST tree to another place.
-  It may replace a node or insert between two.

 #### Binary operator substitution

   Operator of binary operations may be substituted by any operator of this list: + - * /

-#### Binary operation switch
+#### Binary operator switching

   This mutation simply switch two terms of an operation, eg. 10.0 / 5.0 becomes 5.0 / 10.0.

+#### EXPERIMENTAL - String mutation, levenshtyle.

+  String mutation is supported, and done using atomic operators like add, delete, move and substitution.
+However it is still experimental, and doesn't offer much control over which ASCII characters are allowed, forbidden, constants strings, collections of strings.. you have to implement this yourself for the moment (using Rules)

+#### EXPERIMENTAL - Block copying, cutting & pasting

+  This mutation copy or cut a node of the AST tree to another place.
+  It may replace a node or insert between two.

-#### Variable substitution
+#### EXPERIMENTAL - Variable substitution

-  Any variable is subject to change and remplacement by another variable
+  Any variable is subject to change and remplacement by another variable.

 ## How-to

-### Usage in command line
+### Use it in command line

   $ evolve path/to/sourcefile.js [debug]